Positives for Lordstown Motors Corp. (RIDE) as stock gains in recent trading

 Sponsored

-The stock witnessed a -7.98% gain in the last 1 month and extending the period to 3 months gives it a -23.79%, and is 0.00% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.19% over the week and 8.16% over the month.
+The stock witnessed a 7.22% gain in the last 1 month and extending the period to 3 months gives it a -25.77%, and is 11.56% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.14% over the week and 7.78% over the month.

 Lordstown Motors Corp.
 (RIDE) Analyst Forecasts